 Ara Parseghian played here and so did Merlin Olsen.
 Through the years, the Sun Bowl has hosted some of the greats of the game – Tony Dorsett, Barry Sanders, Don Maynard, James Lofton, Carson Palmer, LaDainian Tomlinson and more recently Jonathan Stewart, Toby Gerhart, Ryan Broyles, Victor Butler and Joey Harrington.

 For the last 80 years, the Sun Bowl has featured the color and pageantry that is college football.
 Seven of the top 10 winningest programs of all-time have participated in the Sun Bowl and 30 college programs that have won national championships in the past have appeared as well.
-Through the years, 37 Sun Bowls have been decided by a touchdown or less, including six of the last 10 games.
+Through the years, 37 Sun Bowls have been decided by a touchdown or less, including five of the last 10 games.
 Through its first 80 years, the Hyundai Sun Bowl has featured 77 different programs, more than any other bowl in the nation.

 The gridiron generals have loomed large on the sideline.
 Sammy Baugh was here, but so was Tom Osborne, Barry Switzer, Bob Devaney, Grant Teaff and Don Nehlen.
 Hall of Famers from across the nation have been to Far West Texas in late December and early January.
 Alabama’s Nick Saban has been here and so has Texas’ Mack Brown.